 The Bible is intentional and relevant yesterday, today, and tomorrow.

-The similarities and connection between Shavuot and Pentecost should not be ignored if we want to unlock the covenant blessings that each represents.
+The similarities between these two celebrations should not be ignored if we want to unlock the covenant blessings that each represents.

-- Both events happened 50 days after Passover and establish a covenant:
+- Both events happened 50 days after Passover and established a covenant:

 The same day that the Jews were celebrating God’s giving of His Law on tablets of stone, the Holy Spirit came and wrote His law on the hearts of many, fulfilling prophecy.